ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 ## Day Of

 The process really starts when you're laying down with the stylish gown and getting the IVs stuck in your hand and arms.
-After you say bye to whoever walked with you into the pre-op area, you'll be wheeled into the operating room.
+After I said bye to my wife and parents in the pre-op area, I was wheeled into the operating room.

 The surgeon asked me if I'd prefer to have him shave my whole head or just the necessary part.
 I was still conscious enough to think about how it would be an endless struggle to have one part of my hair growing back at a different length than the rest of it and how it might never be an even length again, unless it was all shaved off anyway.
 So I decided to have it all shaved; I think the surgeon agreed.